eFiniLan/github-fork-sync/README.md

 github-fork-sync
 ------
-A small python script for syncing all forked repos, this will sync all branches.
+A small python script to sync all forked repos, it uses github api with Basic Authentication.

+# get all repositories from owned account
+# get all forked repositories
+# for every forked repositories, find their parent repositories and branches
+# check parent branches refs heads SHA against owned one, update them if mis-match

 This script was last tested on **2019/06/20**